MicrosoftDocs/azure-devops-docs/docs/pipelines/library/connect-to-azure.md

 >
 > When you follow this approach, Azure DevOps *connects with Microsoft Entra ID and creates an app registration with a secret that's valid for three months*.
 When the service connection is about to expire, Microsoft Entra ID displays this prompt: **A certificate or secret is expiring soon.
 Create a new one**.
 In this scenario, you must refresh the service connection.
 >
-> To refresh a service connection, in the Azure DevOps portal, edit the connection and select **Verify**.
+> To refresh a service connection, in the Azure DevOps portal, edit the connection and then select **Verify**.
 After you save the edit, the service connection is valid for another three months.
 >
 > We recommend that you use workload identity federation instead of creating a secret.
-If you use workload identity federation, you don't need to rotate secrets, and app registration is constrained to its intended purpose.
+If you use workload identity federation, you don't need to rotate secrets, and app registration maintains its intended purpose.
 To start using workload identity federation, go to the service connection details page and select **Convert**.
-This converts the service connection to use workload identity federation instead of a secret.
-For more information, see [Convert an existing Resource Manager service connection to use workload identity federation](#convert-an-existing-arm-service-connection-to-use-workload-identity-federation).
+The service connection is converted to use workload identity federation instead of a secret.
+For more information, see [Convert an existing Azure Resource Manager service connection to use workload identity federation](#convert-an-existing-azure-resource-manager-service-connection-to-use-workload-identity-federation).
 >

-For more information, see [Troubleshoot Azure Resource Manager service connection](../release/azure-rm-endpoint.md).
+For more information, see [Troubleshoot an Azure Resource Manager service connection](../release/azure-rm-endpoint.md).

-If you have problems using this approach (such as no subscriptions shown in the dropdown list) or if you want to further limit users' permissions, you can instead use a [service principal](#use-spn) or a [virtual machine with a managed service identity](#use-msi).
+If you have problems using this approach (such as no subscriptions shown in the dropdown list) or if you want to further limit user permissions, you can instead use a [service principal](#use-spn) or a [virtual machine with a managed service identity](#use-msi).

 ::: moniker-end